 A Lawyer That You Can Trust

-Torrance Domestic Violence Attorney
+Torrance Domestic Violence Lawyer

-During his 8+ year tenure with the Los Angeles District Attorney’s Office, our Torrance domestic violence lawyer prosecuted almost every type of crime there is in California.
+During his 8+ year tenure with the Los Angeles District Attorney’s Office, our Torrance domestic violence lawyer prosecuted almost every type of crime in California.
 We know how these serious matters are adjudicated and can provide the aggressive representation you need when facing these charges.
 Our team at the Law Offices of J. Patrick Carey handles cases involving allegations of spousal battery, child abuse, corporal injury, assault with a deadly weapon, and more.

 What Constitutes Domestic Violence in California?

 Under California law, domestic violence encompasses more actions and behaviors than straightforward physical abuse.
-Subtler and more covert forms of verbal, emotional, and psychological abuse may be considered types of domestic violence.
+Subtler and more covert forms of verbal, emotional, and psychological abuse may be considered domestic violence.
 It is also illegal to financially abuse an elderly or dependent adult.

 Examples of domestic violence in California include: